eth-p/docker-distro/guide/03-multiuser.md

 This is fine, and will be fixed once we start systemd.

-## Init
+## The Init Daemon

-With everything set up and ready, it's time to run the `init` process.
+With everything set up and ready, it's time to run the `init` daemon.
-The init process is responsible for setting up system services and handling orphaned processes.
+The init daemon is responsible for setting up system services, handling orphaned processes, and starting the daemons necessary to run multi-user system.

-On Arch, `/sbin/init` is provided by `systemd`.

 First, let's make sure that the current PID is 1 (init):